peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 * **hooks** - (optional) lets you define commands to run either once for your session or every prompt - we will explore these later in this lab
 * **toolsSettings** - (optional) provides the ability to pass in configuration details for tools that need them
 * **useLegacyMcpJson** - (optional) is a legacy switch that is enabled if this parameter is not set, and loads up MCP Server configuration from the deprecated mcp.json file
+* **model** - (optional) allows you to define which model you want this custom agent to use.
+If you do not set this it will default to Amazon Q CLI's default model as defined in your settings.json

 As you can see, you can create a very sparse JSON configuration for your custom agent, just defining a name.
 I am not sure it would do a lot of use though :O